COLD WEATHER WALLEYE / SAUGER

 For the river where sauger are more abundant, common spots are inside turns of river bends and even better if there is some sand, small gravel, a harder bottom or areas with clam shells.
 Sometimes we will find fish holding in holes that have been gouged out by barges.
 Also try in or along an eddy adjacent to moving water.
 Those crankbaits work early on as do the 3-way rigs with floaters and again later we turn to jigging a minnow.

 There are a few differences between a walleye and sauger but to identifying the sauger, look for large rows of dark spots between spines of the spiny dorsal fin and the walleye has a light colored tip on the lower lode of its tail fin.
-Sauger have been stocked for about 8 years or so in Lake Shelbyville to determine if they have the potential to spawn successfully in the Kaskaskia River or the reservoir.
+Sauger have been stocked since 2005 in Lake Shelbyville to determine if they have the potential to spawn successfully in the Kaskaskia River or the reservoir.
 The IDNR feels the fishing prospects for sauger in the lake was fair or better in 2015.

 Lastly is the saugeye, a hybrid created by crossing female walleye with male sauger that must be stocked on a periodic basis to maintain a population.
 The most notable lake is Evergreen Lake which has been stocked since 1992 and Home of the current State Record Saugeye of 9 lb./10.88 oz.
 Several walleye lake stocking programs have been changed to a saugeye fishery as they favor more turbid water and tolerate eutrophic waters better than walleye.